 Details of the challenge and expected outcome of the projects can be found in the project documents.
 You are strongly advised to read all published competition documents before completing the application form.

-A briefing event for businesses interested in finding out more about the competition will be held on 15th July 2020.
-Please check www.sbrihealthcare.co.uk for confirmation of dates.
+Briefing events for businesses interested in finding out more about the competition will be held in June 2015.
+Please check www.sbrihealthcare.co.uk for confirmation of dates and venues.

 What is the deadline for applications?